zuhlke/ah-poc-papi-springboot-archetype/ux-interview-results-2.md

 - Fill in the PAPI Core Product README with detailed information about how to develop and API using this template.

-- Build an example "real" API using the template and refer to it in documentation.
-Also include a description of the API in a task format which refers to details like classes and methods.

 - Point them towards the documentation for the PAPI Core Product at the start.

 - Have a comment in the mapping methods that effectively says "Don't put any more code in this method"